Paradoxxs/Gitbook/forensics/windows/file-or-folder-opening.md

 NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Explorer\RecentDocs
 ```

-### Shortcut files
+## Shortcut files

+.lnk are automatically created by windows in the recent folder when opening local or remote files or documents.
+Each user have their own recent folder.
+There is a limit of 149 files and folder LNK files in the recent directory.

+Tool
+* LeCMD

+**Analysis**

+There can not exists two lnk files of the same name in different location.
+which is why the creation timestamp is the first time an file of that name was opened.
+Modification date is the last time an file with that name was opened.

+The information inside the lnk only points to the last file that was opened.

+lnk files contains additional information inside them such as:
+* External device information (Name,Type and serial number)
+* Network share information
+* Name of the system

 Any non-executable will generate two lnk files.

-* 1 = target file
+* Target file
-* 2 = parent folder of target file
+* parent folder of the target file

-There is a limit of 149 files and folder LNK files in the recent directory.

 XP: